AndreasKarageorgos/CCPD/README.md

 The CCPD will create to files, one with login credentials and one with cookies.

 Do not use it for any malicious acts.

+You can create an executable file with pyinstaller.